Ordering a Birth Certificate

 What is the cost for a birth certificate?

 The cost for a birth certificate is $20 each regardless of the quantity that you order.

 This fee is established in accordance with Pennsylvania's Administrative Code of 1929.
 Payment is deposited upon receipt of your application and is not refundable.

-If ordering online, you must also pay a $10 service fee and applicable delivery fees if selecting UPS overnight shipping.
+If ordering online, you must also pay a $10 service fee.
 Fees are non-refundable.
 Payment may be made by credit card if ordering online or in person at a Vital Records Public Office.
 If applying by mail, please submit payment in the form of a check or money order made payable to "VITAL RECORDS".
 Cash is

 To qualify for the fee waiver for members of the U.S. Armed Forces, you or your spouse (includes widow/widower if not remarried) must be in active service or was honorably discharged from service.
 The fee is only waived if you are applying for your birth certificate, your spouse's birth certificate or the birth certificate of a dependent child.
 Please provide supporting documentation if applying for the fee waiver for a dependent child over 18 years of age.
 This fee waiver only covers the cost of the birth certificate.
-The fee waiver does not apply to the online service fees or UPS delivery fees.
+The fee waiver does not apply to the online service fees.

 How do I get a Report of Live Birth?